No products in the cart.

 7. Staggered Stance

-Here’s another video so you can get a visual for how your feet should be positioned:
+Below is another video to give you a visual of how your feet should be positioned:

 8. Staggered Stance (with head movement)

-For a video demonstration of all the exercises we have covered so far, plus a few bonus ones, check out this video!
+For a video demonstration of all the exercises covered so far, plus a few bonus ones, take a look at the following video:

 Advanced Balance Exercises for Brain Injury Patients

-These balance exercises involve more movement and coordination than the previous exercises.
-Because of this challenge, they can help improve your balancing and walking skills after brain injury.
+These balance exercises for brain injury patients involve more movement and coordination than the previous exercises.
+Because of this challenge, they can further improve your balance and walking abilities.

-Once again, only attempt these exercises if you feel confident in your abilities and make sure you have someone with you for safety.
+Once again, only attempt these exercises if you feel confident in your abilities.
+Make sure you always have someone with you for safety.

 9. Staggered Stance (Eye Tracking)

-To add difficulty, move your head up and down while following your finger with your eyes.
-Again make sure someone else is with you before doing this exercise.
+For added difficulty, move your head up and down while following your finger with your eyes.
+Again, make sure a trained caregiver or family member is with you before doing this exercise.

 10. Marching in Place